Jesse Treviño: Exhibitions

-The Museo Alameda, San Antonio, 2009-10.
-According to curator Ruben Cordova's statement, Jesse Treviño: Mi Vida was the artist's "first comprehensive retrospective," with "drawings, paintings, sketches for public commissions, artifacts, documents, and a mural... exhibited together for the first time."
-Elaine Ayala said of this exhibition: "Those acquainted with Jesse Trevino’s work might find it surprising that this seminal Chicano artist just got his first comprehensive retrospective."
+The Museo Alameda, San Antonio, 2009–10.
+According to the curator's statement, Jesse Treviño: Mi Vida was the artist's "first comprehensive retrospective", with "drawings, paintings, sketches for public commissions, artifacts, documents, and a mural... exhibited together for the first time".
+Reporter Elaine Ayala said of this exhibition: "Those acquainted with Jesse Trevino's work might find it surprising that this seminal Chicano artist just got his first comprehensive retrospective.
+"Jesse Trevino: Mi Vida" ... is thus the first full look at the artist's work from beginning to now."
+Guillermo Nicolas, president of the Alameda National Center for Latino Arts, declared: "This is a stellar curatorial undertaking showcasing the work of one of America's most important Latino artists."
+It was deemed one of the year's ten best exhibitions by the San Antonio Express-News: "Treviño may be San Antonio's best-known artist, but curator Ruben C. Cordova's exhaustively researched retrospective showed us there was still plenty to learn about the painter and muralist."

 Resources

 An oral history with Jesse Treviño (2004) by the Archives of American Art (AAA), Smithsonian Institution, is available online.
 Spirit: The Life and Art of Jesse Treviño, a biography of Jesse Treviño by Anthony Head, with a foreword by Henry Cisneros, was published in 2019.
 In 2020, the AAA made a video that is available on YouTube.